stevej/vivisection/README.md

 Rust Experiments
 ----------------

-Digging into Rust's generated code
+Digging into Rust's generated code and experimenting with understanding Rust performance by profiling.

 How to use:

 Generate x86-64 asm
-`cargo rustc --example basics -- --emit asm`
+`cargo rustc -O --example basics -- --emit asm`

 Generate MIR, Rust's new IR.
-`cargo rustc --example basics -- --emit mir`
+`cargo rustc -O --example basics -- --emit mir`

 You can also generate LLVM IR with `llvm-ir`